Morris Minor

-The Morris Minor is a British economy family car that made its debut at the Earls Court Motor Show, London, in October 1948.
-Designed under the leadership of Alec Issigonis, more than 1.6 million were manufactured between 1948 and 1972 in three series: the Series MM (1948 to 1953), the Series II (1952 to 1956), and the 1000 series (1956 to 1971).
+The Morris Minor is an economy car produced by British marque Morris Motors between 1948 and 1971.
+It made its debut at the Earls Court Motor Show, London, in October 1948.
+Designed under the leadership of Alec Issigonis, more than 1.6 million were manufactured in three series: the Series MM (1948 to 1953), the Series II (1952 to 1956), and the 1000 series (1956 to 1971).

 Initially available as a two-door saloon and tourer (convertible), the range was expanded to include a four-door saloon from September 1950.
-A wood-framed estate car (the Traveller) from October 1953 and panel van and pick-up truck variants from May 1953.
+An estate car with a wooden frame (the Traveller) was produced from October 1953 and panel van and pick-up truck variants from May 1953.
 It was the first British car to sell over a million units, and is considered a classic example of automotive design, as well as typifying "Englishness".

 Although Morris launched a new model with a similar name and a similar market positioning, the Morris Mini in 1959, the Minor remained in production for more than a decade after that, and in early 2020, its 23-year production run was counted as the twenty-eighth most long-lived single generation car in history by Autocar magazine, who called it: "... a primary way Britain got back on the road after the Second World War."